-No traffic impact modelling has been undertaken for the 2017/18 event.
+No traffic impact modelling has been undertaken for the 2018/19 event.

 The upgrading of the Link Road intersection during 2016 has relieved the major bottleneck for traffic arriving at the festival site.
-The recent Falls and Splendour in the Grass events resulted in no known traffic KPI breaches or traffic safety issues around the Link Road, and therefore no impacts on the Pacific Highway.
+The recent Falls and Splendour in the Grass events resulted in no known traffic KPI breaches or traffic safety issues around the Link Road, and therefore no impacts on the Pacific Highway. (the queuing at recent events has impacted Tweed Valley Way only).

-Observations during camping arrivals at last years Falls Festival resulted in no concerns regarding the Gate C intersection.
-With up to 1000 more vehicles arriving for camping at this years event over 2 days, the existing intersection arrangement and traffic control plan is considered sufficient.
+Observations during camping arrivals at last years Falls Festival resulted in some concerns regarding the peak arrival period.
+With the same number of patrons this year, but with an additional day for camping arrivals, the existing intersection arrangements and traffic control plans are considered sufficient.
+In addition there is a documented contingency TCP included.